Shayan21345293/Shayan21345293/README.md

 Love 💖 to work on innovations 🪢 and deep unique ideas

-Thinking to transform the world 😂
+Thinking to transform the world 😉

-> Peace was never an option 🤷‍♂️

 🛠️ **Weapons**